EntrixAU/VibeCodingPlaybook/best-practices.md

 permalink: /best-practices/
 ---

+_Practical rules and guardrails to make AI assistance safe, effective, and auditable._

 Transform AI-assisted development from a risk into a competitive advantage with proven strategies, security measures, and governance frameworks.
 Your comprehensive guide to safe, effective AI-assisted development.

 ## 🎯 The Golden Rules